angstbear/plugin-git-branch-name/README.md

 ## Usage

-Should help [Oh My Fish][omf-link] function more smoothly in git repos, on systems that use an older version of git (pre 'short' option)
+Should help [Oh My Fish][omf-link] function more smoothly in git repos, on systems that use an older version of git (before 'short' option was available for 'git symbolic-ref')

 # License